Crimson Vine Leaves Vitis Coignetiae

 I came across the beautiful Crimson Vine on one of my walkabouts near my home.
 It was rigorously climbing an old, high sandstone wall and was nearing the top and making its escape.
 With the sunlight brightening, the already vibrant crimson leaves, it was hard to miss.

-So perched in the muddy verge I sketched a quick outline of the leaves and was making notes of the tones of reds and blotches of remaining green, when the rain decided to descend with full force.
+So perched in the muddy verge I sketched a quick outline of the leaves and made notes of the tones of reds and blotches of remaining green.
+I noted the date and the location as well.
+Sometimes I want to go back to a subject, but can easily forget where I first saw it.
+I make lots of sketches in muddy verges and lanes.
+I had just started to use watercolour pencils, as a reference for the colours, when the rain decided to descend with full force.
 So I quickly packed away (threw everything in my rucksack) and scurried home.

-Once I was back in the studio I decided to complete the Crimson Vine leaves sketch, while it was still fresh in my mind.
+Once I was back in the studio I decided to complete the Crimson Vine leaves sketch.
+It would be easier to paint while it was still fresh in my mind.
 I applied green washes first, applying small dabs of paint to parts of the leaves, notably along the veins.
 Next I applied a weak red watercolour wash to the leaves, avoiding the green paint.
-Then I applied a deeper red wash layer to the veins and edges of the Crimson Vine leaves, I continued this process a few more times, until I was happy with the tone achieved.
-Then another layer of green wash.
+Then I applied a deeper red wash layer to the veins and edges of the Crimson Vine leaves.
+I continued this process a few more times.
+Then added another layer of green wash.

-Hope you like the Crimson Vine leaves, I’m glad I found them before the rain came and just in case you’re wondering, it continued to rain for the rest of the day.
+Hope you like the Crimson Vine leaves, I’m glad I found them before the rain came.
+Just in case you’re wondering, it continued to rain for the rest of the day.